 I often wondered what drives men and women to places where they were never meant to be.
 Why in a world with Bali and Hawaii do some climb like ants towards the perilous summit of Mount Everest?
-Why in a world with the green lands of Ireland and New Zealand do some drive a sled of huskies across the giant nothingness of Antarctica?
-Why in a world filled with abundant lakes and forests, rivers and streams, do some caravan by camel into the empty heart of the Sahara?
-Why would anybody risk life and good fortune on an endeavor that will surely grant death?
+Why in a world with the lush glens of Ireland and New Zealand do some drive a sled of huskies across the giant nothingness of the Antarctica?
+Why in a world filled with lakes and forests, rivers and streams, do some caravan by camel into the empty heart of the Sahara?
+Why would anybody risk life and good fortune on an endeavor that will only grant death?

-Driving with a turtle-like speed through the frozen landscape, I was given a partial insight.
-Because if you survive, you may experience something that will forever remain out of reach to the normal, sane person.
+Driving with a turtle-like speed through the frozen landscape, I was given partial insight.
+Because if you survive, you may experience something that will forever remain out of reach of the normal, sane person.
 Even with all of our futuristic, computer-generated technologies, nothing can match the overwhelming experience of Mother Nature.
-People drive right into the middle of these Godforsaken lands because they know 99.9% of the world will not.
+People drive right into the middle of these godforsaken lands because they know 99.9% of the world will not.
 It’s too dangerous, too foolish; too insane.
 Nobody in their right or left mind should expose themselves to such conditions.
-And to some that makes the effort worth taking for they believe you are not truly living unless you are close to dying.
+And that makes the effort worth taking for they believe you are not truly living unless you are close to death.

 I understand the credo.
 Life should be vibrant when it is fleeting.
 Mother Nature should be brilliant at her extremes.
 The moments we most cherish are the ones we know will never last.
 Life and death, beauty and destruction can sometimes be sewn so closely together, one may hardly see the seam.
-Or as the great English poet, William Wordsworth, may have penned if he went on expedition to Greenland:
+Or as the great English poet, William Wordsworth, may have penned if he ever went on expedition to Greenland: